teknologi-umum/blog/content/the-basics-of-go.md

 4. The standard libraries are not as confusing as Node.js or Rust's.
 5. Automatic documentation generation for packages.
 6. Can be easily decoupled, you can put a single packagee and take out another package without having headaches.
+7. Can embed files into the binary build.

 ## Some things to be acknowledged